During the project’s lifetime information on SURE-Fam will be shared in this section. The following public deliverables are foreseen in the project:

 D3.1 Report on current farm demographics and trends for selected regions

 Farm demographics concerns dynamics within the farmers’ population and the provision of labour to farming systems, capturing both labour directly employed by the farmers’ population and hired labour force.
 This work uses both quantitative and qualitative data to provide an overview of trends in demographic processes of European farming systems over the last decades.
-The ultimate goal of his report is to identify and evaluate measures which improve the resilience of farm demographics and facilitate entry into the sector, for both farms and labour.
+The ultimate goal of this report is to identify and evaluate measures which improve the resilience of farm demographics and facilitate entry into the sector, for both farms and labour.

 D3.2 Report on generational renewal and on occupational choice, cross-sector mobility and spatial migration